ngthanhvinh/ObjTest/README.md

 **ObjTest** is a web app enable to predict the object in images.

-The app does not prioritize speed and optimization, but instead focuses more on the best web experience.
+The app does not prioritize speed and optimization, but instead focuses more on the user experience.

 **Utilizing:**
 * [Flask](http://flask.pocoo.org/)